|Bernhard Ehlers 27857bfeb1 qemu-nbd uses whole image, partition is selected on mount||20 hours ago|

 qemu-mount has the following usage:

-Usage: qemu-mount [OPTIONS] qemu_image mount_point Options: -p partition_number select, which partition to mount, default #1 -r mount read-only -t fstype set filesystem type -u set owner to current user
+Usage: qemu-mount [OPTIONS] qemu_image mount_point Options: -p partition_number select, which partition to mount, default #1 -r mount read-only -t fstype set filesystem type -o mount_options additional mount options -u set owner to current user

 Without arguments it prints a list of mounted images.